tldr-pages/tldr/pages/common/whisper.md

 # whisper

 > CLI tool to convert audio files to txt,vtt,srt,tsv,json.
 > Created By OpenAI.
-Read more:- https://github.com/openai/whisper
+Read more:- https://github.com/openai/whisper .

-- Convert audio file named audio.mp3 to all of the given file formats:
+- Convert audio file named audio.mp3 to all of the given file formats.:

 `whisper audio.mp3`